 Leaves of plants become misshapen, pale green or yellow with spiky tips.
 Leaf stalks appear stunted.
 Flowers may drop prematurely and parts of the plant may die back.
 Symptoms vary in severity between cultivars.

 Management of tomato potato psyllid solely by insecticides is very expensive and difficult.
 Other pest control methods are necessary.
 Crop hygiene includes removing alternative host plants and solanaceous weeds.
 Some non-solanaceous plants on which the psyllid does not breed can support adult feeding.
 Regular crop monitoring for pests and beneficial insects and associated maintenance of records are always part of best practice.
 On-farm biosecurity to prevent entry, establishment and spread of pests and diseases is also best practice and particularly relevant to glass- and plastic-house cropping.

-Reporting Tomato-potato psyllid is encouraged.
-The Entomology Team in Plant Diagnostic Services of DPIPWE will identify Tomato-potato psyllid at no fee.
+Tomato potato psyllid has not been detected in Tasmania.
+Reporting of any suspected tomato-potato psyllid is encouraged.
+The Entomology Team in Plant Diagnostic Services of DPIPWE will identify suspected tomato-potato psyllid at no cost.

 If you suspect you have found tomato potato psyllid on your plants or crops, please call or email a photo (with location) to the contacts below: